Rainbow Gathering

 Rainbow Gatherings are temporary, loosely knit communities of people, who congregate in outdoor locales around the world for one or more weeks at a time with the stated intention of living a shared ideology of peace, harmony, freedom, and respect.
 In the original invitation, spread throughout the United States in 1971, the "Rainbow Family Tribe" referred to themselves as "brothers & sisters, children of God", "Families of life on Earth", "Friends of Nature & of all People" and "Children of Humankind".
 All races, nations, politicians, etc. were invited with the aspiration that there could be peace among all people.
 The goal was to create what they believed was a more satisfying culture — free from consumerism, capitalism, and mass media — one that would be non-hierarchical, that would further world peace, and serve as a model for reforms to mainstream society.
-However, the values actually exhibited by the group have at times varied quite a bit from this ideal, with recent decades showing increasing levels of crime at the events, and some organizers stating that the core principles have been modified, and become more mainstream, in an effort to attract more attendees.
+However, the values actually exhibited by the group have at times varied quite a bit from this ideal, with recent decades showing increasing levels of crime at the events, and some organizers stating that the core principles have been modified, and have become more mainstream, in an effort to attract more attendees.

 Influenced by 1960s counterculture and the non-commercial rock festivals of the early 1970s, Rainbow is a "revitalization movement" with many philosophies and practices that have roots in the historic utopian traditions of the mid-19th century.
 The first Rainbow Gathering was held in Colorado in 1972 and was attended by more than 20,000.
 In the 1980s, gatherings started to form outside of North America as autonomous but connected events around the world.

 Media coverage of Rainbow Gatherings since the 1980s has described Rainbow Gathering attendees as "aging hippies", "grown-up flower children", or "middle-aged white folks".
 In the 2000s, the media focus shifted to the increase in crime in the local communities closest to Gatherings, ranging from petty crimes like retail theft to violent assaults and serious traffic charges, such as driving under the influence of drugs or alcohol.
 Participants have developed a reputation for excessive drug and alcohol use, in addition to engaging in disruptive and criminal activity.
 Cultural appropriation and misrepresentation of Native American traditions and beliefs have also given the Gathering a poor reception from some nearby reservations.
 In the U.S., these issues may be contributing factors in the decline in attendance at regional and national Gatherings.